 If the impediment to enforcement consists of the country of origin not accepting families with children who have been forcibly deported, a young person's 18th birthday can mean that they are arrested for deportation, as well as the parents unless they have younger children.

-Sometimes teenagers who have lived in limbo like this for many years are granted residency because of particularly distressing circumstances, which means that their family can also stay.
-However, the child is usually required to have spent much of their time in Sweden legally, with a residence permit or as an asylum seeker.
+Sometimes teenagers who have lived in limbo like this for many years are granted residency, which means that their family can also stay.
+This type of residency is granted because of exceptionally distressing circumstances.